stacks-network/sbtc-docs/src/best-practices.md

 ## General Principles

 The main principle is simplification.
-Please keep it simple, and don't add new unnecessaries.
+Please keep it simple and don't add something new unnecessarily.
 In particular, see [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor#Software_development).

 ### Convention Over Configuration